robmasocco/AOS-TAG/ideas.md

 ## LEVEL DATA STRUCTURE
 - Wait queue.
 - RCU list of messages.
+- Bitmasks and stuff to wait on to monitor conditions for wait events (use those APIs).

 ## MODULE PARAMETERS
 - System call numbers (one pseudofile each) (read-only).